microsoft/SparseSC/docs/azure-batch-bash.md

-# Using Azure Batch from the Bash Terminal
+# Using Azure Batch from the Windows CMD Terminal

 ## Setup